When you use the

 By default, if the input signal has multiple channels, the scope uses an index

 number to identify each channel of that signal.
-For example, a 2-channel signal
+For example, the legend for a

 Channel 2.
 To show the legend, on the